How do exponential size solutions arise in semidefinite programming?: Introduction

-The area of optimizing a polynomial subject to polynomial constraints is closely related.
-In recent work, \cite{bienstock2016note} proved that such problems can be solved in polynomial time, if the number of constraints is fixed, the constraints and objective are quadratic, and at least one constraint is strictly convex.
-This paper builds on \cite{barvinok1993feasibility} that proves that we can verify in polynomial time whether a system of a fixed number of quadratic equations is feasible.
-It also builds on early work in \cite{vavasis1990quadratic} which proves that a system with linear constraints and one quadratic constraint has a solution of polynomial size.
+Among positive results in polynomial optimization, we already mentioned Renegar's paper \cite{renegar1992computational}. \co{by a foundational result of Renegar \cite{renegar1992computational} we can decide feasibility of a system of polynomial inequalities in fixed dimension.
+This result is the basis of the algorithm in \cite{porkolab1997complexity}.} Bienstock \cite{bienstock2016note} proved that such problems can be solved in polynomial time, if the number of constraints is fixed, the constraints and objective are quadratic, and at least one constraint is strictly convex.
+Further, Sakaue et al \cite{sakaue2016solving} designed a practical algorithm to solve such problems with two constraints.
+The work of \cite{bienstock2016note} builds on Barvinok's fundamental result \cite{barvinok1993feasibility} that proved we can test in polynomial time whether a system of a fixed number of quadratic equations is feasible.
+It also builds on early work of Vavasis \cite{vavasis1990quadratic} which proved that a system with linear constraints and one quadratic constraint has a solution of polynomial size.
+In other important early work, Vavasis and Zippel \cite{vavasis1990proving} proved we can solve indefinite quadratic optimization problems with a ball constraint, in polynomial time.
+Other related papers are e.g., by Stern and Wolkowicz \cite{stern1995indefinite}, and Pong and Wolkowicz \cite{pong2014generalized}.
+These show that the trust region subproblem with an indefinite objective function can be viewed as a convex problem, and hence solved efficiently.

-On the flip side, \cite{bienstock2020complexity} proved it is NP-hard to test whether a system of quadratic inequalities has a polynomial size rational solution, even if we know that the system has a rational solution.
-Other fundamental problems in polynomial optimization are also NP-hard, for example, minimizing a (nonconvex) quadratic function subject to linear constraints \cite{pardalos1991quadratic}.
-So is testing convexity of a polynomial \cite{ahmadi2013np}; and testing whether a polynomial optimization problem attains its optimal value \cite{ahmadi2019complexity}.
+On the flip side, there are many hardness results.
+For example, Bienstock, del Pia, and Hildebrand \cite{bienstock2020complexity} proved it is NP-hard to test whether a system of quadratic inequalities has a polynomial size rational solution, even if we know that the system has a rational solution.
+Pardalos and Vavasis \cite{pardalos1991quadratic} proved the fundamental problem of minimizing a (nonconvex) quadratic function subject to linear constraints is also NP-hard.
+The following problem is also classical, and was proven to be NP-hard only in 2013, by Ahmadi, Olshevsky, Parrilo, and Tsitsiklis \cite{ahmadi2013np}: can we test convexity of a polynomial?
+It is also NP-hard to test whether a polynomial optimization problem attains its optimal value, see Ahmadi and Zhang \cite{ahmadi2019complexity}.

-Among followup papers of \cite{o2017sos}, \cite{raghavendra2017bit} gave SDPs that only have solutions with exponential size, and have a similar origin as the SDP in \cite{o2017sos}.
-On the positive side \cite{raghavendra2017bit} presented sufficient conditions for an SDP to provide a polynomial size certificate of polynomial nonnegativity.